STEM Career Fair 2014

 - Watch the “7 Tips for Researching Companies” Video on CareerSpots.

 - Make a list of the companies that interest you.
-(Company list will be available September 7)
+Current Company list as of 9/29.

 - Do your homework in advance and learn what the companies offer, positions they are hiring for, and how you might fit into the culture of their organization.